 Latest Government Contracting Industry Trends

-As we approach the middle of 2019, the most recent government contracting industry trends indicate a profitable future for contractors who can adapt to the government’s needs and priorities.
+The most recent government contracting industry trends indicate a profitable future for contractors who can adapt to the government’s needs and priorities.
 In particular, the Consolidated Appropriations Act, 2018 provided significant funding for both military and domestic spending programs.
 The Act, which was signed into law on March 23, 2018, secured $500 billion in new federal government spending.
 This investment translates to more opportunities for defense contractors.

-In addition, disruptive innovation continues to be a notable trend in 2019 across a variety of industries.
+In addition, disruptive innovation continues to be a notable trend across a variety of industries.
 The government is no different, and in fact, recent Other Transaction Authority (OTA) procedures have been established to allow the Department of Defense to more easily contract with nontraditional organizations for innovative research, technologies, and prototypes.
 The demand for groundbreaking technology is sure to continue, presenting government contractors with opportunities in a number of fields, including cyber security, artificial intelligence, predictive analysis, cloud computing, blockchain, and more.

 Given these latest changes, contractors who want to remain competitive should work to address government contracting industry trends that have emerged in recent years.
-Take a look at our top nine trends in I.T. below to prepare.
+Take a look at our top 12 trends in I.T. below to prepare.

 1. Stronger Cyber Security